Prapthi564/ai-in-a-day/01-aml-model-training/01-aml-model-training-new-v2.md

     >**Note:** If you see the "IProgress not found" error, it is expected.
 Please proceed further.

-1. Run each of the cells and please make sure to read the cells carefully and update the storage account name wherever required with **<inject key="Storage Account Name" enableCopy="false"/>** and storage account access key with **<inject key="Storage Account Access key" enableCopy="false"/>**.
+1. Run each of the cells in the notebook and please make sure to read the cells carefully and update the storage account name wherever required with **<inject key="Storage Account Name" enableCopy="false"/>** and storage account access key with **<inject key="Storage Account Access key" enableCopy="false"/>**.

       ![](./media/e1t4p5.png)